October 7, 2013

 Which characters (if any) really connect us to this film?

 Our entry point into this world is Marc, which is interesting since he’s the only guy who’s part of the core group.
 It makes sense to choose him as the audience surrogate because he’s just arrived.
 Rachel is already a thief before they meet, and the others are even less likable.
 It’s hard to think too harshly about because they’re so young.
 We’re all affected by the images we see, even when they’re clearly stupid.
 It’s easy for me to judge them as total losers, but that’s too easy.
 Coppola obviously blames the culture more than the kids, though she also glamorizes it.
 When the gang is strolling down the street with Kanye West’s “Power” playing in the background, they’re like the men in black suits from Reservoir Dogs.
 Of course, they’re a long way from hardened professional criminals.

 Does the director have an original vision and execute it well?

 Coppola’s films are always gorgeous, and The Bling Ring is no exception.
 That said, it’s probably my least favorite of her movies.
-This statement says more about my enjoyment of her other work than any failure from this picture.
-It’s still an engaging viewing and is worth the short running time.
+This statement says more about my enjoyment of her other work than this picture.
+It’s still engaging and worth the short running time.
 Emma Watson’s transformation into the shallow Nikki is excellent, and her character is Coppola’s stand-in for the Kardashians and other stars with limited talent.
 There is plenty of attractive footage of the cast living large, and the stylistic transitions in the final act match the mood.
 There just isn’t enough here to match her best work.
 There’s nothing that really grabs our emotions, and we watch the material from a distance.
 We’re the onlookers standing behind the paparazzi as the celebrities enter the club.
 We may get access and catch glimpses of the stars, but the result still feels a bit cold in the end.

 In two weeks, it's all Steven Soderbergh, and the first stop is Magic Mike.